ashlib/web-nyu-idm/object-meditation/notes.md

-#Object Meditation: My favorite pair of pants
+#Object Meditation: The last book in my 2nd favorite book series

 ### What are 5 words that come to mind when I think of this object
 - Regret